CharleRoger/Garden/Canon/Languages/Upic/Northern Upic/Öbic/Low Alöbi.md

 |_-luc_|**Objects with a branching structure**: trees, pieces of [[Cimcim#Ökya cimcim\|ökya cimcim]], lightning bolts |
 |_-ö_|**Cyclic or reciprocal things**: months, years, wheels, transactions|
 |_-ay_|**Objects with no physical form**: words, thoughts, colours, days, other non-physical things|
-Two of the classifiers were innovated in the first few centuries [[Universal calendar|AGS]]:
+Two of the classifiers were innovated in the first few centuries AGS:
 - *-lu* ~ *-du* — Initially referring to Xiyeru people, derived from *elu* ~ *edu* [ˈelʊ ~ edʊ] "Xiyeru person" ← Xiri *eru* "person".
 - *-ö* — Partially a back-formation from *omö* "major month (50 days)", rebracketed as `five-CLF`.